Coolweb2go/californiaphotosafaris/about.md

 ---
 About your photo instructor

-My name is Elle Gamboa and I have been a professional photographer for 30 years working in weddings, commercial work, newspapers/magazine, and film production projects
+My name is Elle Gamboa and I have been a professional photographer for 30 years working in weddings, commercial work, newspapers/magazine, and film production projects.